weegreenblobbie/pycontrol/ROADMAP.md

 - Add message about when it's okay to turn off camera

-- Look into how many files on the memory card

-- Add the trigger command to unit tests.

 - Disable camera table buttons if state == executing

 - Fix these astropy warnings: